Which Is Better, Wix Payments or Stripe?

 For most Wix website owners running a small to mid-size store, Wix Payments is the better starting point.
 It works out of the box, requires no extra accounts, and the fees are identical to Stripe's standard rate of 2.9% + $0.30 per transaction.
 If your Wix eCommerce store serves domestic customers who pay by card or PayPal, Wix Payments handles that without any friction.

-Choose Stripe if you need Apple Pay or Google Pay, sell to international customers, process high volumes that qualify for custom pricing, or plan to expand to platforms beyond Wix.
+Choose Stripe if you need Apple Pay or Google Pay, sell to international customers, your country doesn't support Wix Payments, or you process high volumes that qualify for custom pricing.
+The Stripe Wix integration is straightforward to set up, and many store owners run both processors at the same time rather than choosing just one.
 Both processors charge no setup or monthly fees, so the real decision is simplicity (Wix Payments) vs flexibility (Stripe).

 The good news: you don't have to commit to one forever.
 Start with whichever fits your current needs, and switch or add the other whenever your business outgrows it.